 Curious Minds Wanted: App State Sociology

 Welcome to the Department of Sociology at Appalachian State University.
-The Department of Sociology currently serves approximately 185 undergraduate majors in six BS concentrations - Applied Research Methods; Criminology, Deviance and Law; Families and Intimate Relationships; Gerontology; Individually Designed (requires departmental approval); and Social Inequalities.
-We also offer a BA degree, and a minor in sociology.
-Along with our undergraduate offerings, our department is also the academic home of the on-line graduate certificates in gerontology and sociology.
-In all, there are 2,615 students enrolled in our classes this fall representing majors from across the university.
+The Department of Sociology currently serves approximately 150 undergraduate majors in six BS concentrations - Applied Research Methods; Criminology, Deviance and Law; Families and Intimate Relationships; Gerontology; Individually Designed (requires departmental approval); and Social Inequalities.
+We also offer a BA degree, and minors in sociology and gerontology.
+Along with our undergraduate offerings, our department is the academic home of the on-line graduate certificates in gerontology and sociology.
+In all, there are more than 2,000 students enrolled in our classes this fall representing majors from across the university.

 Amy Dellinger Page, Ph.D.